 Translating your website for foreign markets is an increasingly important move for many businesses as they increase their global reach.
 But there’s a big difference between literal translation and professional website localisation.
 Professional translation services can give your website the edge, when it comes to all important first impressions and converting sales in new markets.

-Lots of free online services offer literal translation for your website, but copying and pasting your content won’t give you a truly localised feel for the foreign markets you want to tap into.
+Lots of free online services offer literal translation for your website, but copying and pasting your content into these tools won’t give you the outcome you were looking for, and certainly won’t impress your international audience.

-Capita translation services have created this infographic to highlight some of the facts you might not know about how the world is reading – and spending – online.
-Capita will also be attending and is a premium sponsor of the Localization World Conference in London 12th-14th June 2013.
+We’ve created the below infographic to highlight some of the facts you might not know about how the world is reading and spending online.